X

 7. Harvest onions at the right time

-As the onion nears harvest time, the lower leaves on the onion plant will begin to wither and dry up, and then the stems will fall over.
+As the onion nears harvest time, the lower leaves on the plant will begin to wither and dry up, and the stems will then fall over.
 This means the onion bulbs have finished developing and are almost ready to harvest.

-Once the tops of most of the onions have fallen over, stop watering and leave the onions in the ground for another week or so.
+Once most of the onion tops have fallen over, stop watering and leave the onions in the ground for another week or so.
 To harvest onions, pull gently on stems (but if they don’t come out easily, use a shovel to dig them out).

 In the low desert of Arizona, onions are usually harvested in early May.
-Watch for signs of readiness to harvest as early as late April or up until the end of May.
+Watch for signs of readiness to harvest as early as late April and as late as the end of May.

 8. Cure onions after harvesting